Factory Pattern in Java: Streamlining Object Creation

-The Factory design pattern is intended to define an interface for creating an object, but allows subclasses to alter the type of objects that will be created.
-This pattern is particularly useful when the creation process involves complexity.
+The Factory Design Pattern in Java is a creational pattern that defines an interface for creating an object but allows subclasses to alter the type of objects that will be created.
+This pattern promotes flexibility and scalability in your codebase.

 Real-world example